danrector/resume/README.md

 ### About Me

 Hello, my name is Daniel.
-I'm a web developer based in Tennessee.
-My passions are for creative solutions and constant learning.
+I'm a Senior 2nd Tier Engineer based in Tennessee.
+I like learning new technolgies and pushing what is possible.

 ### Work Experience: